Estimating Parameter Fields in Multi-Physics PDEs from Scarce Measurements

-In the following sections, we demonstrate the versatility and efficacy of \methodName\ across various scientific domains, including cardiac electrophysiology, cell migration and proliferation, thermal-chemical battery systems, and flow dynamics in porous media.
-Through these applications, we highlight the method’s ability to deliver robust, accurate results under data-scarce and noisy conditions, its resilience to data noise, and its adaptability to complex scenarios using real-world datasets.
-These qualities underscore \methodName's transformative potential in advancing parameter estimation and predictive modeling for real-world systems.
-Quantitative results in Tables~\ref{tab:table1} and~\ref{tab:table2} further underscore these strengths, illustrating \methodName's superior performance in parameter estimation across diverse settings.
+In the following sections, we demonstrate \methodName's versatility and efficacy across various scientific domains, including cardiac modeling, thermal-chemical battery systems, porous media flow, and cell migration.
+These applications showcase \methodName's robustness under scarce and noisy data, adaptability to complex real-world settings, and strong predictive accuracy.
+Quantitative results in Tables~\ref{tab:table1} and~\ref{tab:table2} highlight \methodName’s consistent performance in parameter estimation across tasks.